schoolofdevops/learn-jenkins/continuous-delivery/chapters/070_preparing_for_java_builds.md

   e.g.
   **/usr/lib/jvm/java-8-openjdk-amd64**

-  (make sure there is no preceding blanck space in above path, when you paste it on jenkins)
+  (make sure there is no preceding blank space in above path, when you paste it on jenkins)

 If you would like to find the exact value of JAVA_HOME, login to the Jenkins host and run any of the the following commands